Before we get started on raising your score, there are a couple of things you should know about your credit score.

 Credit Karma shows the credit score that has been calculated for you by TransUnion, one of the three main credit reference agencies in the UK.
 Credit Karma partners with TransUnion to give you access to your TransUnion credit score and report.

-And remember, your credit report isn’t updated in real time by your lenders or account providers, so you may need to think about your finances over the last 7 weeks or so, as you are looking at your credit report.
+And remember, your credit report isn’t updated in real time by your lenders or account providers, so you may need to think about your finances over the last 7 weeks or so as you are looking at your credit report.

-8 best ways to build credit
+Some of best ways to build credit

-But if you’re starting out with bad credit, even a drastic measure like that may not have the immediate effect you’re looking for.
+Because credit is so complex and individual, building it can take time and patience.
 No matter what, the most impactful thing you can do for your credit is to create some consistent habits.

 Here are some tips that can help you raise your score over time.